THE EVIDENCE AGAINST GENETIC ENGINEERING

 A report analysis showing potential economic losses by introducing genetically engineered (GE/GM) grasses, comes at a time when the government is drying up funding for the organic sector, one of the best value export growth areas, according to the Soil & Health Association of NZ.

 The Sustainability Council of New Zealand has analysed two reports considering the introduction of GE grasses and in an exclusive with the Weekend Herald put a strong economic case against GE grasses.
-The Sustainability Council has identified up to $50 million in taxpayer money has been put into projects in developing GE grasses and with Fonterra, Dairy NZ, Beef and Lamb NZ, AgResearch and Deer Industry (NZ) and PGG Wrightson also involved.
+The Sustainability Council has identified up to $50 million in taxpayer money has been put into projects in developing GE grasses with Fonterra, Dairy NZ, Beef and Lamb NZ, AgResearch and Deer Industry (NZ) and PGG Wrightson also involved.
 (1)

 “The proposed advantages of the GE grasses exist in conventionally bred forages and organic management systems that do not jeopardise our clean green 100% Pure New Zealand brand,” said Soil & Health – Organic NZ spokesperson Steffan Browning.